Tavern: Germany

 A common German name for German taverns or pubs is Kneipe.
 Drinking practices in 16th-century Augsburg, Germany, suggest that the use of alcohol in early modern Germany followed carefully structured cultural norms.
 Drinking was not a sign of insecurity and disorder.
 It helped define and enhance men's social status and was therefore tolerated among men as long as they lived up to both the rules and norms of tavern society and the demands of their role as householders.
 Tavern doors were closed to respectable women unaccompanied by their husbands, and society condemned drunkenness among women, but when alcohol abuse interfered with the household, women could deploy public power to impose limits on men's drinking behaviour.

 United Kingdom

+The term "tavern" occurs in English from the 13th century onwards.

+From the 16th century, taverns or inns known as "ordinaries" served fixed-price meals in England.

-Taverns were popular places used for business as well as for eating and drinking – the London Tavern was a notable meeting place in the 18th and 19th centuries, for example.
-However, the word tavern is no longer in popular use in the UK as there is no distinction between a tavern and an inn.
+Taverns were popular places used for commercial transactions as well as for eating and drinking – the London Tavern became a notable meeting-place in the 18th and 19th centuries, for example.
+However, the word "tavern" has declined in popular use in the UK as there is no distinction between a tavern and an inn.

 Both establishments serve wine and beer/ale.
-The term 'pub' (an abbreviation of 'public house') is now used to describe these houses.
-The legacy of taverns and inns is now only found in the pub names, e.g. Fitzroy Tavern, Silver Cross Tavern, Spaniards Inn, etc. The word also survives in songs such as "There is a Tavern in the Town".
+The term "pub" (an abbreviation of "public house") now applies to these houses.
+The legacy of taverns and inns remains in pub names, e.g. Fitzroy Tavern, Silver Cross Tavern, Spaniards Inn, etc. The word also survives in songs such as "There is a Tavern in the Town".